Codigami/CFAlertViewController/README.md

 #### Install using Cocoapods (recommended)
 We assume that your Cocoapods is already configured.
 If you are new to Cocoapods, have a look at the [documentation](https://cocoapods.org/)

-1. Add `pod CFAlertViewController 8.0` to your Podfile.
+1. Add `pod 'CFAlertViewController'` to your Podfile.
 2. Install the pod(s) by running `pod install` in terminal (in folder where `Podfile` file is located).
 3. Include CFAlertViewController wherever you need it with `#import "CFAlertViewController.h"`.